Scroll to bottom for more testimonials 😉

 A welcome change to the senses – Viñales.

-Viñales is an agricultural area about three and half hours from Havana.
+Viñales is an agricultural area about three hours from Havana.
 The tobacco crops, the tropical valley, and the green are a welcome change to the senses after a few days in Havana.
 For me the biggest goal in going on this road trip is discovery.
 I like to be able to pull off the side of the road when we see farmers in the fields, if the light is falling across a field and barn then I want to get out and walk around.
 This is one of my favorite aspects of traveling and an aspect I’m always excited to share.
 The town of Viñales is lovely.
-We’ll go for a short hike across the valley floor and eat at my favorite place for lunch.
+We’ll go for a short hike across the valley floor and eat at a great farm to table restaurant.
 There will be just enough time to walk around town a bit and we’ll head back early enough to catch the light on the drive home.
 This is by far our longest day, dawn to dusk !

 Discover the clandestine Havana.

 I will have a detailed itinerary for everyday of the trip.
 This is here to just give you a rough idea.
 We have 7 days and 6 nights.
-Each day will be broken down to before breakfast, after breakfast, and dinner.
+Each day will be broken down to before breakfast, after breakfast, and before dinner.
 For those that are inspired we will get up for sunrise, the Malecón is beautiful in the morning, the fishermen are usually out and the light hits the city beautifully.
 Breakfast is usually a late breakfast and more days than not we will be at El Cafe!
 Great coffee, perfect eggs, the best pancakes, and fresh juices.
 It makes for a good meeting place if you prefer to have a solo morning.
-Animas 303 also serves breakfast every morning and is nice as well.
 After breakfast we will walk back towards the hotel.
 It doesn’t matter where we go or how we get there it’s impossible to escape the inspiration that the streets and the people of Havana eminate.
 Some may need a break at this point, others may just want to regroup and head back out.
 We will have specific locations and neighborhoods that we will visit each day.
 It’s always a little difficult to manage the evening light and dinner.
 If we shoot till dark we eat late and if we eat dinner at a normal time we miss magic hour.
-SO – we’ll mix it up.
+SO – we’ll mix it up according to the weather.
 Our trip to Viñales will be on our forth day.
 We will be in one van and we will go where the open road takes us.
 We’ll go on a short hike, have a great lunch, walk around, and drive back when the light is good so that we can stop for pictures.
 This is a long day !
-If the weather has warmed up and the Valley is hot, we may head to the coast.
-I’ll be arriving Havana a week early and access the weather and report on the beach options.

 ~ We will be staying at

-Animas 303.
-I have stayed there 4 times now and can’t imagine being anywhere else.
-Animas opened in the Spring of 2017, it’s an old colonial building that has been updated and turned into a small boutique hotel.
-I chose Animas because of the people, the cleanliness, the modern amenities, and the location.
+La Siguaraya Bed and Breakfast.
+They opened in the Spring of 2019, it’s an old colonial building that has been updated and turned into a small boutique hotel.
+I chose Siguaraya because of the people, the cleanliness, the modern amenities, and the location.
 P.S.
 Modern amenities in Cuba do not include WIFI, television, or phones.

 ~ Cuba is a 100% developing country.